ELENA – supporting investments in energy efficiency and sustainable transport

 - Follow the European Local Energy Assistance (ELENA) on Twitter #H2020

 The ELENA facility is led by a team of experts consisting of engineers and economists with extensive experience in the transport and energy sector.
 Established in 2009, the ELENA facility has awarded around EUR 100 million of EU support triggering an estimated investment of around EUR 4 billion on the ground.
 You can find more information about completed and ongoing projects.

 What kind of projects does ELENA support?

-Typically, ELENA supports programmes above EUR 30 million over a period of around 3-4 years, and can cover up to 90% of technical assistance/project development costs.
+Typically, ELENA supports programmes above EUR 30 million with a 3-year implementation period for energy efficiency and 4-year for urban transport and mobility, and can cover up to 90% of technical assistance/project development costs.
 Smaller projects can be supported when they are integrated into larger investment programmes.

 The annual grant budget is currently around EUR 20 million.
 Projects are evaluated and grants allocated on a first-come-first-served basis.
 ELENA may co-finance investment programmes in the following fields: